How to look for records of... Women’s suffrage

 3.6 Parliamentary proceedings in Hansard

-Hansard is an edited verbatim record of what was said in Parliament.
+Hansard is an edited record of what was said in Parliament.
 It also includes records of votes and written ministerial statements.
 The report is published daily covering the preceding day, and is followed by a bound final version.

 Search the official reports of proceedings in the House of Commons and the House of Lords from the late 19th and early 20th centuries for reference to the women’s suffrage movement.